Welcome to Country Club

 The La Jolla Country Club was established in 1927 and the golf course was designed by William Bell.
 Over the years it has had famous people as members such as Gene Littler and Phil Mickelson.
 With panoramic views of the ocean and La Jolla Village, the Country Club is a national golf landmark known for its history of prestigious events and renowned golfers.
-The Country Club neighborhood, which is beautifully embedded along the canyons and crevices of Mount Soledad bordering the golf course is home some of the most luxurious estates in La Jolla.
+The Country Club neighborhood, which is beautifully embedded along the canyons and crevices of Mount Soledad bordering the golf course is home to some of the most luxurious estates in La Jolla.

 The bridges go along with a mythical legend that at one time the “munchkins” from The Wizard of Oz came down to La Jolla and built a colony of 4 homes and at one time lived in the area.
 The homes were built around the same time the movie was filmed, and although this is a myth, one of the little homes is still standing on Hillside Drive still draws tourists to the area to see the last “munchkin” home.